 Interested in digital media coursework (animation, games, social networking tools, education tools, etc.) in your program?
 This could be just what you are looking for: A collaborative directed studies program involving SFU Computing Science, UBC Computer Science, and the Centre for Digital Media.

 The course is aimed at SFU Computing Science students and UBC Computer Science students with 4th year standing.
-We usually have student cohorts in one or both of the January - April and May - August terms each year.
+We usually have student cohorts in one or both of the January-April and May-August terms each year.
+Applications for January-April typically open in late September and close in late October.
+Applications for May-August typically open in early February and close in early March.

 (We may be able to consider some late applications, but the sooner applications are submitted, the better!)